hbc/dc_2016_04/lessons/02_the_filesystem.md

 ### Tab Completion

-Tab completion is an important shortcut to know.
-It allows you to efficiently navigate the file system and help ensure you aren't making any typos.
+Tab completion is an important shortcut to know; it improves efficiency navigating the file system and helps avoid typos.

 To practice with tab completion, let's first navigate to your home directory.